burningion/dab-and-tpose-controlled-lights/README.md

 There are two ways, I started out by using the original [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) repo to get a build and proof of concept running.

-I got probably half a frame per second out of that?
+I got ~~probably half a frame~~ 1.4(ish) frames per second out of that.
 You can see how I initialize and use the built in devboard camera in the `01_body_from_image.py` file in this repo.
 That comes directly out of the included Python examples.

 Because I wanted better response time, I ended up searching for a better model.
 I found [tf-pose-estimation](https://github.com/ildoonet/tf-pose-estimation).